JoshuaPlacidi/ms_coco_object_tags/README.md

 ### How To Use
  Due to the size of the combined object file (628KB) it must be downloaded from this [Google Drive link](https://drive.google.com/file/d/1XE7_W_PvZTTjkzt-6NUdXqRqxkCyaYk5/view?usp=sharing)

- The file is stored as a python dictionary with image ids as keys.
+ The annotations are stored as a json file that can be easily opened as a python dictionary with image ids as keys.
 Demo.ipynb shows how to load and visualise objects tags.

  ### Examples
  Below are some examples of how tags vary from different sources: